-When your RV is your home away from home on road trips and vacations, finding a mattress that will provide a comfortable, restful night’s sleep and leave you feeling refreshed in the morning is a necessity.
-Your RV may have come equipped with a mattress, but it is likely thin and overly firm—not optimal for a high-quality overnight rest or a rejuvenating afternoon nap while on the go.
+When a recreational vehicle is a home away from home on road trips and vacations, finding a mattress that will provide a comfortable, restful night’s sleep is crucial.
+An RV may come equipped with a mattress, but it is probably thin and overly firm, making it less than optimal for a high-quality overnight rest or a rejuvenating afternoon nap.

-Shopping for the best RV mattress requires similar considerations to shopping for other mattresses.
-You need a product that suits your preferred sleep position, provides proper contouring and support, and regulates body temperature to ensure you stay cool and comfortable.
-However, some additional challenges come with choosing an RV mattress, notably the size constraints.
-Use this guide to discover some of the best RV mattresses on the market and determine which features are most important to you before making a purchase.
+RVers need a product that provides proper contouring and support, regulates body temperature to ensure they stay cool and comfortable, and fits in their RVs.
+Use this guide to discover some of the best RV mattresses and determine which features are most important before making a purchase.

 - BEST OVERALL: Brooklyn Wanderlust Memory Foam Mattress